rak3n/YoutubeIndex/README.md

 * Dockerized the project.

 # Start The Server:
+- Clone the repository and cd to the project directory.
+- then install all the dependecies, using <code>npm install</code>
 - Simply run <code>npm start</code> to initiate the server, <code>localhost:8080</code> renders a html on server up.
 <br></br>
 # API Endpoints: